 • By using the AU Makerspace, you acknowledge the enforcement of the policies outlined herein as well as acknowledge the right of AU Makerspace to deny any user access to the Makerspace at any time for any reason or no reason at all.

 I have read and acknowledge the policies described in this Makerspace Policy document and in the provided links and documents therein.
 I also acknowledge that Anderson University and its partners are not liable for any expense, loss, personal injury, or accident whereby I am involved that is not negligent or willful maliciousness by any employee or agent of the University.
 I will not bring any suit or claim against Anderson University or its partners as a result of any circumstance within the constraints outlined herein.
 I understand that University policies and rules are in effect for the duration of my use of the AU Makerspace.
+I understand that failure to abide by these policies can result in a temporary suspension or permanent ban from the AU Makerspace.
 By using the Makerspace, I show that I agree to these policies and waive any liability placed on Anderson University or the Makerspace.